How FP&A Technology Can Provide Certainty in Uncertain Times

 “At itelligence, we have experience with the underlying ERP [enterprise resource planning] systems, the consolidations business process, and the tools SAP uses around consolidations,” he says.
 “Understanding the reporting process with Workiva just allows our customers to be able to get an end-to-end solution because we understand that technology stack and the data but because we understand the business process as well."

 The present environment offers an opportunity for businesses to kick-start a finance transformation that will benefit them in the long run.
 Manual processes and error-prone copy and pasting was outdated a few years ago and looks nearly irresponsible now.
-Instead of resisting FP&A technology, Brad suggests finance teams can use it to find peace of mind.
+Instead of resisting FP&A technology, Brad suggests FP&A teams can use it to find peace of mind.

 “By automating and integrating the moving of your consolidations data into the Workiva product, we can prove the data accuracy, we apply some controls around that, and quite honestly, it speeds up the process,” he says.
 “So when you’re doing a month-end close process, making journal entries and so forth, by being able to quickly import that data and see the results, it’s just a lot of value it adds to our customers."